tomerm/MLClassification/TrainAndTest/README.md

 - W  -  word embedding
 - D  -  data loading
 - M  -  create/train/test specific model
-- C  -  consolidate results of all models in the chain
+- C  -  collector (consolidate results of all models in the chain and/or collect artifacts for runtime)

 One-char sign of the process should be followed by the list of its actual parameters, enclosed in parentheses.
 This list can be empty which means, that actual parameters are the same as default.
 Default parameters are defined by the options from configuration file.
-Each process (excluding _Consolidation_) has there its own section, but sometimes options from other sections can be used as well.
+Each process has there its own section, but sometimes options from other sections can be used as well.
 If some actual parameter appears in the list, its value changes the value of corresponding option.
 Then it is used as a default for all subsequent processes in the chain.